Innovations & Applications

-AC-link is a unique semi-resonant circuit topology, exclusive to Princeton Power, with distinct advantages in certain applications requiring high-efficiency and premium power quality.
-The softswitching AC-link circuit is also uniquely able to work with silicon carbide devices in high-voltage applications, where a single SiC switch can replace a stack of ten or more silicon switches, leading to significantly better reliability and performance.
+AC-link is a unique semi-resonant circuit topology, exclusive to Princeton Power, with distinct advantages in applications that require high-efficiency and premium power quality.
+The softswitching AC-link circuit is also uniquely able to work with silicon carbide devices in high-voltage applications, where a single silicon carbide (SiC) switch can replace ten or more silicon switches — leading to significantly better reliability and performance.

 Silicon Carbide (SiC) Devices